 Non-Binary Nipple and Areola Options

 In this content, we’re going to define different top surgery nipple and areola options that are generally considered to appear like they underwent an androgenic development (assigned male at birth pubertal period).
-After defining that we’ll explain how those same techniques could be modified to best fit the needs of a non-binary patient.
+After defining that we’ll explain how those same techniques could be modified to best fit the needs of a FTN (female to non-binary).
 If you’re unsure of what non-binary top surgery is, please read the introduction first so you can get the most out of the content below.

 Features of Binary Male Appearing Nipples and Areolas

 During a top surgery procedure, the areolas are usually resized to the diameter of 22mm (about the size of a nickel) and is most commonly made to be circular.
 22 mm is the average size of someone who was assigned male at birth (AMAB).

 - Projection: For Double Incision top surgery, the degree of projection of the nipples is dramatically reduced.
 This is a necessary step as part of the nipple grafting procedure.
 However, in other procedures such as Keyhole or Periareolar top surgery, the nipple is not typically reduced though the areolas are typically reduced (in the periareolar procedure).

 - Size: Most who wish to have a more AMAB appearing chest usually opt for considerably smaller areola (22 mm in diameter) and a considerably less projected nipple.

 - Location: A typical location of a AMAB areola would be approximately 3 cm inside and also superior to the pectoralis major muscle border.
 Though there are a number of calculations that try to define the optimal location, ultimately it is the surgeon’s sense of aesthetics which primarily determines the best location for the nipple at the time of the procedure.
 Certainly, a degree of particularity on the part of the surgeon about placement and symmetry is important to getting a good symmetrical result.